-The third year of medical school is traditionally considered to be one of the most clinically transformative periods in a physician’s career.
-Year 3 begins in May and includes six core clerkships in southwest Michigan organized in six 7-week blocks.
+The third year of medical school is traditionally considered to be one of the most clinically transformative periods in a physician's career.
+Year 3 begins in April and includes six core clerkships in southwest Michigan organized in six 7-week blocks.
 Rotations occur in southwest Michigan.
 You have several weeks of dedicated time to study and take USMLE Step 1 after your fourth clerkship.

 - Family and Community Medicine

 - Women's Health

 The first days of each core clerkship block provide specific preparation for the upcoming clerkships, including training using simulation and standardized patients.
 The last section provides capstone experiences and assessments.
 Throughout core clerkships there is further integration of basic science principles with clinical cases so you’re well prepared for USMLE Step 2 CK.

 Advanced clerkships continue to build your clinical skills and allow you to explore and finalize your desired area of practice.
 Your transition into advanced clerkships begins with ACLS certification and preparation for USMLE Step 2CS.

 - Advanced Critical Care Medicine

 You have the opportunity during advanced clerkships to explore your specialty options with 20 weeks of electives, 14 weeks of flexible time to accommodate residency interviews, and 4 weeks of vacation.